komalb30/Student-Management-System/README.md

 # Student-Management-System

-A Student Management System (SMS) is a comprehensive software application designed to streamline and automate the various administrative and academic processes within an educational institution.
+The Student Management System is a web application built with Java, Spring Boot, and SQL, designed to help educational institutions manage student information efficiently.
+This system allows administrators to handle student records, course enrollments, and academic performance seamlessly.

+## Features

+- **Student Profiles:** Full CRUD functionality for managing student profiles.
+- **Course Management:** Add, update, and delete courses, and assign them to students.
+- **Enrollment Management:** Enroll students in courses and track.

+## Technologies Used

+- **Java:** Backend programming language.
+- **Spring Boot:** Framework for building the application.
+- **SQL (MySQL):** Database management system.